BICENTENNIAL TRIBUTE

 S: He specifically warned me you’d make such outlandish, canker-y aristocratic demands

-B: Heh heh - the proper way to deal with the poor yet shrewd man, my good Snake! - no - you may inform him that I’ll conclude a compact without more delay - and repeat to him “please, sir, to mention your pay” - it should provide deuced quality entertainment to watch him respond
+B: The only proper way to deal with the poor yet shrewd man, my good Snake! - no - you may inform him that I’ll conclude a compact without more delay - and repeat to him “please, sir, to mention your pay” - it should provide deuced quality entertainment to watch him respond

 B: Now - temporal things done - would you like to witness the pageant of my bleeding heart?